 Ron Stephens

-State Representative Ron Stephens (R-Savannah) represents the 164th District in the Georgia House of Representatives, where he has served for 22 years.
+State Representative Ron Stephens (R-Savannah) represents the 164th District in the Georgia House of Representatives, where he has served for 24 years.
 Rep. Stephens is the chairman of the House Economic Development & Tourism Committee.
 He is also a member of the Appropriations, Rules and Ways and Means committees.
-On May 24, 2013, former Governor Nathan Deal appointed Rep. Stephens to the Georgia Tourism Foundation.

 Rep. Stephens is a graduate of Armstrong State & Mercer University with a degree in Pharmacy.
-He and his wife, Janice, have two daughters, Karen and Ashlin, two grandsons, Walker Reese and James "Beau" William Dukes, IV, and one granddaughter, Ivey Carolina.
-The Stephens’ are members of Richmond Hill Baptist Church.
-Rep. Stephens has spent over 38 years as a pharmacist.
-Before being elected to the House, Rep. Stephens earned a seat as a city councilman in Garden City.
-Proven to be a consensus builder and a member who can reach across party lines, Rep. Stephens was previously selected as the vice-chair of the Appropriations Subcommittee on Health and as a member of the Economic Development subcommittee, under a democratic majority and leadership.
+He and his wife, Janice, have two daughters, Karen and Ashlin, two grandsons, Walker Reese and James "Beau" William Dukes, IV, and one granddaughter, Ivey.
+The Stephens are members of Richmond Hill Baptist Church.
+Rep. Stephens has spent more than 40 years as a pharmacist.
+Before being elected to the House, Rep. Stephens served as a city councilman in Garden City.
+Proven to be a consensus builder and a member who can reach across party lines, Rep. Stephens was previously selected as the vice-chair of the Appropriations Subcommittee on Health and as a member of the Economic Development subcommittee under a democratic majority and leadership.

 X